-As well as writing gender equality into our Code of Conduct, UTZ works with Coffee Quality Institute’s Partnership for Gender Equity (PGE) to improve opportunities for female farmers and their families in Nicaragua.
+As well as writing gender equality into the UTZ Code of Conduct, we work with Coffee Quality Institute’s Partnership for Gender Equity (PGE) to improve opportunities for female farmers and their families in Nicaragua.
 We spoke to PGE’s Strategic Director Kimberly Easson about this important work.

 Female farmers are less likely to own land, have access to training or tools, be members of cooperatives, or take part in decision-making processes.
 In Nicaragua, as in many other coffee producing countries, problems that affect the industry as a whole – devastatingly low coffee prices, aging tree stocks and lack of access to credit – hit women harder.

 Kimberly, what does that mean in reality?

 “The impact of gender inequity in the coffee sector is not just on women, but also on entire families and communities and the industry overall.
 Women typically perform 40 to 80% of labor in coffee farming communities.
 Their work consistently goes unrecognized and unremunerated, which causes a noticeable impact on quality of coffee and quality of life of coffee farming families.”